Configure integration with Oracle Cloud Infrastructure (OCI)

 - Enter a unique Name for your policy, for example,

-"FnmsADBReaderPolicy".Note: The name cannot contain spaces.
+"FnmsOCIReaderPolicy".Note: The name cannot contain spaces.

 - Enter a Description (required), for example, "Grants users read permissions for Oracle Autonomous Database information for all compartments".

-- Enter the following Statement:
+- Enter the following Statements:

 IT Asset Management (Cloud)